 CBT involves teaching an individual how their thoughts affect their everyday life and how to change those thoughts to benefit them.

 Thoughts lead to behaviors.
 CBT focuses on changing thoughts into behaviors to shape the reality of the individual.

-Therapists, or in this case, weight loss therapists, will help you understand your own patterns of thinking and behavior.
+Therapists (in this case, specialist weight loss therapists) will help you understand your own patterns of thinking and behavior.

-This teaches you what triggers you, and what you need to avoid for effective weight loss.
+This teaches you about what triggers you and what you need to avoid for effective weight loss.

-It also teaches you how to change your behaviors on a neurological level.
-To actually rewire your own brain.
+It also teaches you about how to change your behaviors on a neurological level.
+This allows you to actually rewire your own brain.